blue-ocean-travella/hratx41-travello/readme.md

 ## Introduction

 <div >

-This project was a brief 1-week sprint where our team completed an MVP for an external user, Eric Anthony
+ - We would like to bring a better user experience for frequent travellers
  - Our goal is to do MVP with some additional functionality.
- - Vissually we want the application to look amazing and include some additional features beyond MVP.
+ - Visually we want the application to look amazing and include some additional features beyond MVP.

 ## What does the app do?